-Unrestricted Net Assets - Net assets that are not subject to donor-imposed stipulations.
+Net Assets Without Donor Restriction - Net assets that are not subject to donor-imposed stipulations.

-Temporarily Restricted Net Assets - Net assets subject to donor-imposed stipulations that will be met either by actions of the Organization or the passage of time.

-Permanently Restricted Net Assets - Net assets subject to donor-imposed stipulations that they be maintained permanently by the Organization.
+Net Assets With Donor Restriction - Net assets subject to donor-imposed stipulations that will be met either by actions of the Organization or the passage of time, or net assets subject to donor-imposed stipulations that must be maintained permanently by the Organization.

-Revenues are reported as increases in unrestricted net assets unless use of the related asset is limited by donor-imposed restrictions.
-Expenses are reported as decreases in unrestricted net assets.
-Gains and losses on investments and other assets or liabilities are reported as increases or decreases in unrestricted net assets unless their use is restricted by explicit donor stipulation or by law.
-Expirations of temporary restrictions on net assets (i.e., the donor stipulated purpose has been fulfilled or the stipulated time period has lapsed) are reported as reclassifications between the applicable classes of net assets.
-Revenues with donor-imposed restrictions that are met in the same reporting period are classified as increases in unrestricted net assets.
+Revenues are reported as increases in net assets without donor restriction unless use of the related asset is limited by donor-imposed restrictions.
+Expenses are reported as decreases in net assets without donor restriction.
+Gains and losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restriction unless their use is restricted by explicit donor stipulation or by law.
+Expirations of time or purpose restrictions on net assets (i.e., the donor stipulated purpose has been fulfilled or the stipulated time period has lapsed) are reported as reclassifications between the applicable classes of net assets.
+Revenues with donor-imposed restrictions that are met in the same reporting period are classified as increases in net assets without donor restriction.